brightway-lca/brightwebapp/joss/paper.md

 # Brightway and WebAssembly

-During the development process, all Brightway dependencies were made compatible with Pyodide, either by replacing them with pure Python implementations or by replacing them with packages included in the Pyodide distribution.
+In developing `brightwebapp`, all Brightway dependencies were made compatible with Pyodide, either by replacing them with pure Python implementations or with packages included in the Pyodide distribution.
 This ensures that the Brightway framework can run efficiently in the browser without requiring any additional server-side components.

 # Template for Web Applications